 Here are a few additional tips to ensure that your proposal is as strong as possible:

 - Make sure the recipes work, keeping in mind that editors will often test several recipes.

 - Avoid gimmicks.
 The work should speak for itself.

 - Spell-check the entire document.
 Then get a fresh set of eyes to proof read one more time.

 - Include numbers and headers on each page.

 - If you submit a hard copy proposal, include a self-addressed envelope or mailer with sufficient postage so that the proposal can be returned.
 Please indicate if you don’t want your materials to be returned, so that we can recycle the paper.

-- If possible, enclose a good, short (no more than five minutes in length) video of or link to a recent TV appearance.
+- If possible, enclose a good, short (no more than five minutes in length) link to a recent TV appearance.

 Please note that these guidelines represent industry standards for creating a professional proposal package.
-Following these steps, however, does not guarantee acceptance with our or any agency.
+Following these steps, however, does not guarantee representation with our or any agency.